Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Learned control strategy, stabilization mechanism, and metrological gain

-The learned stabilization strategy differs qualitatively from the repeated-\(R_x\) correction protocol of Ref.~\cite{yang2025quantum}.
-Instead, the PIRL agent identifies a mechanism based on alternating transverse \(R_y\) rotations.
-Consider one elementary control cycle of duration \(dt=2\delta t\),
+The learned stabilization strategy differs qualitatively from the \(\hat R_x\)-pulse dynamic-decoupling (DD) protocol of Ref.~\cite{yang2025quantum}.
+Instead, the RL agent identifies a stabilization mechanism based on alternating transverse \(\hat R_y\) rotations.
+For one elementary cycle of duration \(dt=2\delta t\),